Afro–Latin Americans: Dominican Republic

 According to the recent sources, 11% of the Dominican population is black, 16% is white and 73% is mixed from white European and black African and Native American ancestry.
 Other sources give similar figures, but also without naming a specific study.
 Other estimates puts the Dominican population at 90% Black and Mulatto, and 10% White.

 Some Afrocentric commentators and race/ethnicity scholars have been harshly critical of Dominicans of mixed racial background for their reluctance to self-identify as "Black".
 However, this reluctance is shared by many people of multiracial background, who find inappropriate to identify with only one side of their ancestry.
 Those people refuse to express a preference for any of the races that make up their background, and resent being ascribed to any single race.

 Dominican culture is a mixture of Taino Amerindian, Spanish European, and West African origins.
 While Taino influences are present in many Dominican traditions, the European and West African influences are the most noticeable.

 Afro-Dominicans can be found all over the island, but they makeup the vast majorities in the southwest, south, east, and the north parts of the country.
 In El Cibao one can find people of either European, Mixed, and African descent.

 Most Afro-Dominicans descend from the Bantu tribes of the Congo region of Central Africa (Angola, Democratic Republic of the Congo and Republic of Congo), and as well as the Ga people of west Ghana.

-Notable Dominicans whose physical features suggest full or predominant Black African ancestry include bachata singer Antony Santos, baseballer Sammy Sosa and salsa singer José Alberto "El Canario", and basketballer Al Horford, among others.
+Notable Dominicans whose physical features suggest full or predominant Black African ancestry include bachata singer Antony Santos, baseball player Sammy Sosa and salsa singer José Alberto "El Canario", and basketballer Al Horford, among others.
 However, there is no reliable procedure to ascertain the degree, if any, to which their ancestry is Black African.

 A system of racial stratification was imposed on Santo Domingo by Spain, as elsewhere in the Spanish Empire.